schwa/Ultraviolence/Documentation/Internals-Proposed.md

    - Mark dirty elements for setup phase
    - Preserve setup for truly unchanged elements
 5. **Execute** setup for dirty nodes, workload for all
-6. **Cleanup** temporary mappings, preserve identities for next frame
+6. **Cleanup** temporary mappings, preserve identifiers for next frame

 ### Critical Issue: Tree Invalidation During Updates

-The above flow has a fundamental problem: generating the full identity tree upfront assumes the tree structure is fixed, but element changes can affect their children.
+The above flow has a fundamental problem: generating the full identifier tree upfront assumes the tree structure is fixed, but element changes can affect their children.

 **The Problem:**
-1. We traverse the tree and build a complete list of identities
+1. We traverse the tree and build a complete list of identifiers
 2. We discover element A has changed properties
 3. Element A's change means it now produces different children
-4. Our identity list is now invalid - it represents the old tree structure
+4. Our identifier list is now invalid - it represents the old tree structure

 **Potential Solutions:**

 **Option 1: Lazy/Incremental Traversal**
-- Don't build the full identity list upfront
+- Don't build the full identifier list upfront
 - Traverse and compare simultaneously, depth-first
 - When an element changes, immediately re-evaluate its children
 - Similar to current solution